Some info has been automatically translated. Show original language

 Brussels is an excellent starting point for day trips.
 You can take a train to the medieval city of Bruges, or visit Ghent, a city known for its vibrant cultural scene.
 The Battle of Waterloo site, located just outside of Brussels, is another popular day trip destination.

-• Are there vacation rentals with a dedicated workspace in Brussels?
+• Are there bed and breakfast rentals with a dedicated workspace in Brussels?

 Yes!
-Work meets play with ease at over 4,160 vacation rentals in Brussels featuring dedicated workspaces.
+Work meets play with ease at over 160 bed and breakfast rentals in Brussels featuring dedicated workspaces.
 Stay connected and productive in your home away from home.

 Destinations to explore